Instruments and Surveys

 All instruments produced by this project will be available for free download upon completion of the study.

-The first pair of instruments will focus on the different aspects of production, dissemination, and use of education research.
+The first pair of instruments focuses on the different aspects of production, dissemination, and use of education research.

-- Researchers will be asked about the characteristics of the research they produce and questions such as: How can practitioners access your research?
+- Researchers are asked about the characteristics of the research they produce and questions such as: How can practitioners access your research?
 Do you engage practitioners in the research process?

-- Practitioners will be asked questions such as: What types of information do you use to make a decision?
+- Practitioners are asked questions such as: What types of information do you use to make a decision?
 How did you obtain this information?
 How often do you use research evidence to make a decision?

-The second pair of instruments will focus on the gaps and assumptions that exist between the practitioner and researcher communities which support or hinder connections.
+The second pair of instruments focuses on the gaps and assumptions that exist between the practitioner and researcher communities which support or hinder connections.

-The fourth instrument will focus on measuring a key support for research use: the capacity of individual educators to critically interpret research.
+The fourth instrument focuses on measuring a key support for research use: the capacity of individual educators to critically interpret research.